Courseiva

 Why this answer

-A request for a standard configuration item is a service request, as it is pre-approved and follows a defined procedure.
-Option A is correct.
-Option B is wrong because an incident is an unplanned interruption.
+A request for a standard configuration item, such as a new laptop with a standard configuration, is a service request because it is pre-approved and follows a defined procedure.
+Option B is correct.
+Option A (change request) is incorrect because a change request is required for deviations from standard or for changes that may need approval, not for standard requests.

 MCQmedium